imbryan/day-tracker/README.md

    * An "Entry" can currently be a number, text, or time.
  * Ability to set runtime reminders for filling out certain category entries
  * Ability to create backups
    * Note: at the moment, backup loading must be performed manually.
-Day Tracker uses the database file called **tracker.db** located in the root project directory.
+Day Tracker uses the database file called "**tracker.db**" located in the root project directory.
 You can substitute any backup as long as you rename it to "tracker.db".

 ### To-do
  * Load backup feature